ward/declarative-programming-project/README.md

 lighter one is also heavily reduced, but not eliminated, by the order we use to go through the objects.

+## Detailed

+### Container and Object

+The project has two major data structures around which everything resolves.
+On the one hand there are the objects, as provided in the project description.
+An object is of this form.

+    object(ID, size(Height, Length, Depth)).

+Throughout the project it is assumed `Depth = 1`.

+The other structure is, obviously, a container.
+These are of the form

+    container(ID, size(Height, Length, Depth), Matrix).

+Here too `Depth = 1` at all times.
+The `Matrix` part is a list of lists in accordance with the `Height` and `Length` mentioned in `size`.
+For example if `Height` would be 2 and `Width` would be 3, then the `Matrix` would be of the form

+    [
+        [0,0,0],
+        [0,0,0]
+    ]

+The number 0 is used as the default value.
+When an object gets added into a container, the appropriate values in the matrix get changed to the object's `ID`.

 ### all

 Prints out every possibility on the screen.
 Every possiblity here means that